VCHSRobots/coffeebot/README.md

 ## Overview

-CoffeeBot is designed to operate autonomously using a combination of dead reckoning, LiDAR for obstacle detection, and APROTAX sensors for position calibration.
+CoffeeBot is designed to operate autonomously using a combination of dead reckoning, LiDAR for obstacle detection, and Apriltags for position calibration.
 It delivers coffee while monitoring its status and reporting back to a cloud-based dashboard via MQTT.
 The system is built for reliability, safety, and efficiency, using a custom Python-based control loop.

 ## System Architecture